 The scenes of Sir Edmund Burton (Sir Anthony Hopkins) visiting 10 Downing Street, were filmed at the actual office of the British Prime Minister in October 2016.

-With a budget of two hundred seventeen million dollars, this is the most expensive Transformers film to date.
+With a budget of $217 million dollars, the most expensive Transformers at the time of release.

 Mark Wahlberg announced this will be his last Transformers movie as Cade Yeager.
 He had signed a contract for three films, with the knowledge that he could be relieved earlier.

 Director Michael Bay is a noted dog lover, and he cast Freya, a British dog with epilepsy that many homes had rejected, in the film.